Premkumarbajaru/Log-Analysis-Script/README.md

 ### 2)Identify the Most Frequently Accessed Endpoint:
 Extract the endpoints (e.g., URLs or resource paths) from the log file.
 Identify the endpoint accessed the highest number of times.
-Provide the endpoint name and its access count.

 ### 3)Detect Suspicious Activity:
 Identify potential brute force login attempts by: